juicedata/juicefs-csi-driver/docs/ceph.md

-# Build CSI with librados support
+# Access ceph cluster with librados

 If the object storage is [Ceph](https://ceph.io/), we can access [radosgw](https://docs.ceph.com/en/latest/radosgw/) using [S3 RESTful API](https://docs.ceph.com/en/latest/radosgw/s3/) .
 JuiceFS support using [librados](https://docs.ceph.com/en/latest/rados/api/librados/) which radosgw is built on to access the storage, this increases the performance as it reduce the radosgw layer.